umayrh/sketchy-polytopes/docs/Books.md

 * Deleuze's Philosophical Lineage, I and II
 * Plato’s Ghost: The Modernist Transformation of Mathematics Jeremy Gray https://www.ams.org/journals/notices/201002/rtx100200239p.pdf
 * The Eloquent Screen: A Rhetoric of Film
+* Peirce's Doctrine of Signs: Theory, Applications, and Connections
 *

 ## Read